coping-with-COVID/coping-with-COVID.github.io/index.md

 ### Profile Page

 You can view your profile page after logging in.
-The page contains your info and all your posts (to be implemented in M3).
+The page contains your info and all your posts.
 <img src="doc/profilepage.JPG">

 You can update your profile by clicking 'Update Info'.